abirafdirp/reddit-notifier/README.rst

 Configuration
 -------------

-Below are the configurations that you need specified in the settings.py
+Below are the configurations that you need to specified in the settings.py

 ======================================= ================================================ ==============================================
 SETTINGS                                 Explanation                                      Example